Philcoin (PHL) Price Tops $0.0019 on Exchanges

-Philcoin (PHL) traded 1.9% lower against the U.S. dollar during the 24 hour period ending at 17:00 PM ET on June 16th.
-One Philcoin token can now be purchased for about $0.0019 or 0.00000003 BTC on popular exchanges.
-During the last seven days, Philcoin has traded down 11.5% against the U.S. dollar.
-Philcoin has a market capitalization of $244.61 million and $19.03 worth of Philcoin was traded on exchanges in the last day.
+Philcoin (PHL) traded 1.6% higher against the dollar during the one day period ending at 18:00 PM Eastern on June 23rd.
+Philcoin has a market capitalization of $244.61 million and approximately $6.08 worth of Philcoin was traded on exchanges in the last day.
+One Philcoin token can currently be purchased for $0.0019 or 0.00000003 BTC on popular exchanges.
+Over the last week, Philcoin has traded 1% higher against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.